 Personalizing an email or providing something useful to the recipient is enough to make your email to stand out.
 But there are some other factors too that need to be taken care of.
 Else you will find that your marketing strategy will fail in a miserable way.

 What exactly are those factors?
-A bad subject line for your email is one of them.
+Bad email subject lines for your emails is one of them.
 It is one of the major components of your email and could be the reason for the success or failure of your campaign.

-When you send out an email, it must have an impressive subject line.
+When you send out emails, they must have eye catching email subject lines.
 It must compel your recipient to open it without having any second thoughts.
 But what makes a subject line catchy?
 And what is the purpose of having a great subject line?

 What is a “Subject Line”?

-A subject line essentially is the text that speaks about the intent of the email sent.
+email subject lines are essentially the text that speaks about the intent of the emails sent.
 It is used to distinguish between the emails and sort them according to priority, It also tells the recipient about what the email is about and what he can expect from the sender after opening the mail.
 Depending upon the clarity and the appeal of the subject line, a user may or may not decide to engage with the email.

 Email is one of the most preferred marketing channels for most of the business.
 Thus, the inbox of any recipient generally gets cluttered with many emails of products promotion by multiple businesses.
 Even if the email lands in the inbox, the recipient may ignore them due to the total number of emails he receives all day long.

-Thus, writing an appealing subject line that makes your email stand out from the others is essential.
+Thus, writing appealing email subject lines that make your email stand out from the others is essential.
 You must also remember that the subject line is the primary text that any recipient will notice.
 It will help them to decide whether to interact with you or not, before actually opening the email.